 Zane of Mistborn is a self-admitted lunatic who hears a voice in his head every time he sees someone except for the heroine telling him to kill them.
 Normally he does his best to ignore it, but every so often he will kill or maim someone (or just cut himself) to keep the voice under control.
-He's also psychotic in other, more subtle ways and in fact his violent insanity was what allowed the voice, actually that of the literal god of destruction to speak to him in the first place.
+He's also psychotic in other, more subtle ways, which are all eventually revealed to be a result of the god of destruction whispering in his ear.
 The Inquisitors from the same series are also decidedly unstable, because they draw their power from the same god.

 In Mogworld Mr. Wonderful was already like this, and the way for the past few years everyone who dies respawns at a church seems to have made him a lot worse.
 At one point in conversation he cleanly severs his own hand, keeps talking until he dies of blood loss, respawns at a nearby church, and walks back in to continue the conversation while casually gnawing on his own corpse.

-Anton Chigurh from the novel No Country for Old Men is Ax Crazy personified.
+Anton Chigurh from the novel No Country for Old Men.
 He has almost no personality other than pure murderous evil, which is made abundantly clear throughout the book.